scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 <details>
   <summary>  Set Specific External parameter </summary>

-You can attach environment variables to internalParameters using the `--external` flags.
+You can attach environment variables to externalParameters using the `--external` flags.

 > Flag only supports key value parameters